nehreetkaur/react-toursProject/Readme.md

 # Description
 Created an application , about tours.
 I got inspired while I was learning from Freecode camp react tutorial and I have made while I was learning.Created different components and also used the state hook.
-User can get information about tours and price, also user can read more information by clicking on the show more button.
-I have learned so many new things and I have used the same API which was used in the tutorial.
-Big thank you to freecode camp.
+User can get information about tours and price,also user can read more information by clicking on the show more button.
+I have learned so many new things and I have used the sameAPI which was used in the tutorial.
+Big thank you to freecode camp.Also, if user is not interested , can remove the tour from the list and if no tours left in the list user can go back to the tours list to explore them again.